nairne1/QA/README.md

 ### How to Run the Project

 1. Download the project from GitHub (code->Download Zip).
-2. Unzip the folder, once unzipped, rename the folder anything.
+2. Unzip the folder.
 3. Download Unity Hub and Unity version 6000.0.60f1.
 4. Click Add->Add Project from Disk, select the folder named 'QA-main' inside the folder you've downloaded.
 5. Open the project, this may take some time the first time you do it.
-6. Once opened, you may be in an untitled scene (name of scene in the top left in hierarchy), if so, select the assets folder, go into the scene folder, you can select the Main Menu scene and run (play button in top middle of screen) to see the trained agent, untrained agent, and training in-progress agent.
+6. Once opened, open the MainMenu scene (Assets->Scenes->MainMenu) and press play.

 The warnings in the console are just adding components to objects that require them, they can be ignored.